lukeswitz/AntiHunter/README.md

 #### 2. Triangulation/Trilateration  (Distributed)
 Triangulation coordinates multiple AntiHunter nodes across a mesh network to achieve precise location tracking of target devices.
 Each node simultaneously scans for the specified target, recording signal strength (RSSI) and GPS coordinates, syncing RTCs for precision.
 Detection data is aggregated and forwarded over mesh to the AP and command center for advanced trilateration processing.

-> [!NOTE]
-> EXPERIMENTAL: T114 small buffer and slow speed causes some latency.
+**`EXPERIMENTAL T114 SUPPORT:`** small buffer and slow speed causes some latency.
 Using a Heltec v3 is recommended but not required.

 **Key Features:**
 - **Multi-node Coordination**: Distributed scanning across mesh network nodes